 This film is an intimate portrait of my father, John Croall, a Scots immigrant to Whyalla - a steel town in the dusty dry north of South Australia.

 My father delivered three generations of babies in Whyalla in the 40 years he lived there as the resident obstetrician, and in his spare time he also planted thousands of trees in red, barren landscape of the town.

 In 2013, my father was diagnosed with stage 4 lung cancer and I moved back home to Whyalla from the UK to look after him.
 The only way I could cope with his dying was to film with him during the last months of his life.
 Filming was a way of processing the grief and keeping him with us.
 My father had been a huge influence on me and I couldn't bear to lose him.

 He was an eccentric man - a humanist and an environmentalist - he trod lightly on the earth and I film him in his last days until he was returned to the earth.
 He was buried in a cardboard coffin; he'd insisted on it.
 We buried him on a scorching hot day - it was 49 degrees.
 Just the sort of desert heat he loved.
 Dad was gone.
-All that was left was his trees - I wanted to capture his legacy and inspire others to leave such a legacy.
+All that was left was his trees and the babies he delivered.

-As I filmed, I started also to find out more about his work as a doctor, the skills he had and the service he gave to the town.
+As I filmed, I started also to find out more about Dad's work as a doctor; the skills he had and the service he gave to the town.
 At the same time as my father was dying, the town he loved seemed to be dying too.
-I discovered that Whyalla no longer had a resident obstetrician - only one who would fly-in-fly-out.
+I discovered that Whyalla no longer even had a resident obstetrician - only one who would fly-in & fly-out.
 The women of Whyalla no longer had the care they once had in the labour and maternity ward.
 The caesarean section rate of my father's days (15%) was now up at almost 70% - natural birth was not the norm any more.
 Localism was disappearing... and not just in Obstetrics.